mikerae/html-and-css-essentials-portfolio-project/README.md

 ## Responsible Firelighting Section
 The main emotional thrust of this section is to invoke a sense that lighting fires responsibly is to be encouraged.
 This is achieved through the use of a suitable image and the familiar and helpful quotation from Chief Seattle to "Take only Memories, Leave only Footprints".
-Anyone how has tried to achieve this whilst enjoying the countryside will quickly realise that significant thought and effort is required for this to be accomplished.
+Anyone who has tried to achieve this whilst enjoying the countryside will quickly realise that significant thought and effort is required for this to be accomplished.
 Anyone who has encountered the devastation caused by thoughtless behaviour will readily warm to Chief Seattle's sentiments.
 The three call-to-action buttons take the user to external sits where more in depth information may be found.

 ![Responsible Fire Lighting](/assets/images/responsible-firelighting.png)